Highways Act 1980 Section 31 (6)

 One option for landowners to protect their land is set out in legislation.
 This enables the landowner (or their agent) to send to Devon County Council a statement and map, showing the extent of their land and what rights they admit exist over it (view the interactive map to see existing public rights of way).
 This will protect the land from claims for additional rights of way from the date of deposit for a period of up to twenty years, at which time it may be renewed by submitting a further declaration.
 Once lodged with the County Council, the map, statement and declaration become public documents and available for public inspection.
 All local authorities are required to keep a register of maps and statements deposited, and declarations lodged under Section 31(6) of the Highways Act 1980.

 From 1 October 2013, statements and declarations can be made in respect of either rights of way, village greens, or both.
-Applications will need to be accompanied by a basic fee of £420 to cover the County Council’s costs of logging the application, making it available on our website and paper register, and placing notices on site.
+Applications will need to be accompanied by a basic fee (see below for details).
 Please note that as from the 1st October 2013, Devon County Council will only accept Section 31(6) deposits on the new form CA16.

 How to make an application